pfreixes/python-amqp-pycones/slides.rst

 Fair scheduling : Pika concurrence
 ==================================

-Pika implements an Asyncronoous Adapter with a callback pattern to implements Consumers .
+Pika implements an Asynchronous Adapter with a callback pattern to implement Consumers.
 The following code shows an example that launches N connections sharing the same ioloop and wait until all messages have been consumed.

 .. code-block:: python